Where to eat in Paris

 This was a good restaurant for a nice and quiet dinner with friendly service.
 I like the choices and a number of choices for each course that is adjusted to the season.
 But I was a little bit disappointed about the dessert.

-The second evening, we had dinner at Restaurant Pasco that also served a menu for a fixed price.
+At Restaurant Pasco, they also serve a menu for a fixed price.
 The choices for each course were more original and it was hard to make a choice.

 We started off with a millefeuille of eggplant with fresh goat cheese and a salad with chicken.
 The millefeuille was so delicious and an inventive vegetarian dish.